 LVAD (Left Ventricular Assist Device)

-- Are waiting for a heart transplantation
+- Are considered too elderly for heart transplant

 - Have myocarditis

 - Have undergone heart surgery but cannot be safely removed from cardiopulmonary bypass

 - Have another contraindication to heart transplant

 - Are on the heart transplant list but are not stable enough to wait for a donor heart to become available